Molla Mallory: Grand Slam singles tournament timeline

 R = tournament restricted to French nationals.

 1Through 1923, the French Championships were open only to French nationals.
 The World Hard Court Championships (WHCC), actually played on clay in Paris or Brussels, began in 1912 and were open to all nationalities.
 The results from that tournament are shown here from 1912 through 1914 and from 1920 through 1923.
 The Olympics replaced the WHCC in 1924, as the Olympics were held in Paris.
 Beginning in 1925, the French Championships were open to all nationalities, with the results shown here beginning with that year.

 Personal life

 She was the daughter of Major Axel Johan Bjurstedt (born 1848) and Anna Benedicte Jenssen (born 1854); Anna Benedicte was the daughter of landowner Benedict Jenssen.

-On 3 September 1919, she married stock broker Franklin Mallory in New York City.
+On 3 September 1919, she married stockbroker Franklin Mallory in New York City.